onuraskin/hubxCaseCode/README.md

 ## 🙏 Acknowledgments
 - HubX for the opportunity to work on this case study
 - React Native community for the excellent documentation
-- All contributors who invest time and effort into making this project better